Jim Barclay (politician)

 James Gillespie Barclay (24 June 1882 – 5 October 1972) was a New Zealand politician of the Labour Party.

 Biography

 Early life

 Barclay was born in Pigeon Bay on Banks Peninsula.
 His father was Morrison Barclay.
 He married Helen Betrice in 1907, but was a widower by the time he joined the army.
 Before World War I, he was a farmer and lived in the Christchurch suburb of Riccarton.
 He served with the New Zealand Expeditionary Force from 1916 to 1919.
 He then bought a property in Pukehuia, Northland, where he owned 1600 acre near the Wairoa River.
-He sold his farm in 1931 and retired to Whangarei.
+He sold his farm in 1931 and retired to Whangārei.
 He served on several local boards in Northland.